profstein/mmp240-project1/README.md

 ## Step 6: Push Your Work to GitHub
 	1. In VS Code, save all your changes.
-	2. Use Source Control to commit your changes with a message (e.g., Finished HTML Guide and CSS).
+	2. Open the **Source Control** tab (branch icon).
+	3. Under **Changes**, type a short message about what you changed (e.g., *“Added new pages on HTMl and CSS and updates text styles”*).
+	4. Click the **Commit** button.
+   		- If VS Code says *“There are no staged changes to commit”*, click **Yes** to stage all changes.
-	3. Push your changes to GitHub.
+	5. After committing, click the **Sync Changes** button to upload your changes to GitHub.
-	4. Go to your GitHub repository online and confirm your files and changes are there.
+	6. Go to your GitHub repository online and confirm your files and changes are there.

 ⸻